Ketel Marte Preview, Player Props: Diamondbacks vs. White Sox

-The Arizona Diamondbacks, including Ketel Marte (.343 batting average in his past 10 games), battle starting pitcher Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Wednesday at 2:10 PM ET.
+On Thursday, Ketel Marte (.452 on-base percentage in past 10 games, 90 points above season-long percentage) and the Arizona Diamondbacks play the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
+First pitch is at 2:10 PM ET.

-In his last game, he notched a home run while going 2-for-4 against the White Sox.
+In his previous game he had a hitless performance (0-for-3) against the White Sox.

 Sportsbook Promo Codes